dprgarner/cv/src/cv.md

 ### January 2024 - June 2024: Camion, London, UK (Contract role with YLD)

-As part of the initial tech team of contractors on a completely greenfield project, I delivered Camion's flagship product from concept to production within three months, in which our small fast-moving team made all the core architectural and technical decisions while also introducing Agile processes such as stand-ups, Kanban boards, and roadmaps.
+As part of the initial tech team of contractors on a completely greenfield project, I delivered Camion's flagship product from concept to production within three months, in which our small fast-moving team made all the foundational architectural and technical decisions while also introducing Agile processes such as stand-ups, Kanban boards, and roadmaps.

-We delivered a web app which allowed customers to determine the potential value of installing electric vehicle chargers at different locations via an interactive map of the UK, presenting in-depth analysis at individual points and across larger areas, with tools to allow customising their portfolios of potential sites and exporting the analysis into CSV and PDF formats.
+We delivered a web app which allowed customers to determine the potential value of installing electric vehicle chargers at different locations via an interactive map of the UK, presenting in-depth analysis at individual points and across larger areas, with tools to customise their portfolios of potential sites and to export the analysis into CSV and PDF formats.

 - **Key Technologies:** TypeScript, React, Next.js, AWS (Cognito, Lambda, SAM, S3), Vercel, PostgreSQL with PostGIS, Mapbox, deck.gl, Google Maps, Tailwind;
-- **Key Skills:** GIS technologies, authentication, code review, estimation and planning, client-consultancy communication, working to short deadlines.
+- **Key Skills:** GIS technologies, authentication, code review, estimation and planning.

-### January 2023 - December 2024: Zoa, London, UK (Contract role with YLD)
+### January 2023 - December 2023: Zoa, London, UK (Contract role with YLD)

 I worked with the energy tech start-up Zoa as it broke away from Bulb and formed an independent company which creates white-label apps and tools for energy suppliers.
 As the company was building their platform from scratch, I participated in several key architectural design discussions and decisions, primarily relating to their monorepo for creating web apps, native apps, and backend-for-frontend services.